cpacker/MemGPT/README.md

   letta/letta
 ```

-Once the Letta server is running, you can access it via port `8283` (e.g. sending REST API requests to `http://localhost:8283/api/v1`).
+Once the Letta server is running, you can access it via port `8283` (e.g. sending REST API requests to `http://localhost:8283/v1`).
 You can also connect your server to the Letta ADE to access and manage your agents in a web interface.

-### 👾 Accessing the Letta ADE (Agent Development Environment)
+### 👾 Access the Letta ADE (Agent Development Environment)

 > [!NOTE]
 > The ADE can connect to self-hosted Letta servers (e.g. a Letta server running on your laptop), as well as the Letta Cloud service.
 When connected to a self-hosted / private server, the ADE uses the Letta REST API to communicate with your server.

 To access the Letta ADE, visit [https://app.letta.com](https://app.letta.com).

-### 🧑‍🚀 Running the Letta CLI
+### 🧑‍🚀 Run the Letta CLI

 The recommended way to use Letta is via the REST API and ADE, however you can also access your agents with the Letta CLI tool.